stevedonovan/Lake/doc/index.md

   - there are separate compile and link steps
-  - the link step takes the intermediate _object_ files and combines them into a program or shared library, and finding external symbols in libraries.
+  - the link step takes the intermediate _object_ files and combines them into a program or shared library, and finds external symbols in libraries.
   - such external libraries are specified by optional library search paths and are included one by one.

 The Lake way of defining language objects is higher-level than defining the compile rules directly